SungHoHong2/Ceph-Experiment/Experiments/ceph_crimson/3_Install-Seastar-to-OSD.md

 ### duplicated usage of DPDK in Seastar and Ceph
-- Ceph also have DPDK. we need to remove this and use the DPDK ins the seastar
+- Directed Ceph to use Seastar DPDK
-- [Attempt #1] Trying to link the DPDK that is used in Ceph.
+-

 ```